pkmn/engine/src/lib/gen2/README.md

 |                                |                                   |                                       |
 | `active.last_used_move`        | `PlayerUsedMove`                  | `side.lastMove`                       |

-- Pokémon Showdown does not implement the correct Generation II RNG and as such its `seed` is different
+- Pokémon Showdown doesn't implement the correct Generation II RNG and as such its `seed` is different
-- `battle.turn` only needs to be tracked in order to be compatible with the Pokémon Showdown protocol
+- `battle.turn` only needs to be tracked to be compatible with the Pokémon Showdown protocol
 - Battle results (win, lose, draw) or request states are communicated via the return code of `Battle.update`
-- Nicknames (`BattleMonNick`/`pokemon.name`) are not handled by the pkmn engine as they are expected to be handled by driver code if required
+- Nicknames (`BattleMonNick`/`pokemon.name`) aren't handled by the pkmn engine as they're expected to be handled by driver code if required

 ==**TODO**==